U.S. flag

 Prenatal Testing and Preimplantation Genetic Testing

-Once the ANO5 pathogenic variants have been identified in an affected family member, prenatal testing for a pregnancy at increased risk and preimplantation genetic diagnosis are possible.
+Once the ANO5 pathogenic variants have been identified in an affected family member, prenatal and preimplantation genetic testing are possible.

 Resources